Tomato – Sungold F1

-Tomatoes are certainly one of the most exciting tunnel and greenhouse vegetables to grow.
+Tomato – Sungold F1 are certainly one of the most exciting tunnel and greenhouse vegetables to grow.
 The flavour of home-grown tomatoes can never be matched by the bland and thick skinned supermarket tomatoes.
 In fact, modern tomatoes are bred so that they will last for weeks on supermarket shelves and don’t bruise when handled.
 The other trouble is that they are grown without soil often in strawbale culture that is drenched with artificial fertilisers and with supplementary heat and lighting.
-They are nearly as badly treated as battery farmed hens.
+Hence, they are nearly as badly treated as battery farmed hens.

 The tomato grows wild in South America.
 It was first cultivated in Mexico by American Indians and brought back to Spain by Spanish conquistadores.
 In 1544 it reached Italy.
 Soon after it spread throughout Europe.
-Some people were highly prejuduced against the tomato.
+In fact, some people were highly prejudiced against the tomato.
 John Parkinson insisted that tomatoes are ’full of slimie juice and waterie pulp’.
 Even in America the tomato had a bad reputation.
 It took Robert G. Johnson to publicly eat a whole basket of tomatoes to dispel the myth that tomatoes were poisonous.